RungeZhai/TouchIDIssue/README.md

 Here is the solution I use:

-Wait a while after the availablility check of Touch ID.
+Wait a while after the availablility check(canEvaluatePolicy:error:) of Touch ID.

 You can uncomment the code below and see what happens: